L33Tech/BlightForge/README.md

 # BlightForge
-The Blightfall modpack without LiteLoader - Running on CurseForge.
+The Blightfall modpack without LiteLoader.
-Updated & Tested compatible with standard Blightfall servers.

 All credit for Blightfall to @talonos2
 All credit for mods go the respective mod owners.

+Updates in progress.